-- Committed Fund Balance: Amounts can only be used for a specific purpose pursuant to constraints imposed by formal action of the government's highest level of decision making authority (the Board of Supervisors).
+- Restricted Fund Balance: Amounts are restricted by external parties, such as creditors, grantors, contributors, or laws/regulations of other governments or restricted by law through constitutional provision or enabling legislation. - Committed Fund Balance: Amounts can only be used for a specific purpose pursuant to constraints imposed by formal action of the government's highest level of decision making authority (the Board of Supervisors).
 The formal action must occur prior to the end of the reporting period, however, the amount may be determined in the subsequent period.
 These are self-imposed limitations on available resources.
 These committed amounts cannot be used for any other purpose unless the government removes or changes the specified use by taking the same level of action it employed to previously commit those amounts.
 These committed amounts would be approved and adopted by formal action of the Board. - Assigned Fund Balance: Amounts are constrained by the government's intent to be used for specific purposes that are neither restricted nor committed.
-The intent will be expressed by the body or official to which the governing body has delegated the authority, i.e. the County Administrative Office.
+The intent will be expressed by the body or official to which the governing body has delegated the authority, i.e., the County Administrative Office.
 The County Administrative Office will assign fund balance for specific departmental projects through the use of the respective department's general fund savings.
 Such projects would not normally be feasible for the department without reserving funding over a multiple year period. - Unassigned Fund Balance: The General Fund, as the principal operating fund, often has net resources in excess of what can properly be classified in one of the four categories already described.
-Therefore, in order to calculate unassigned fund balance, total fund balance less nonspendable, restricted, committed, or assigned equals unassigned fund balance.
-This amount is available for any purpose and will be placed in either the General Purpose Reserve, General Fund Mandatory Contingencies or the General Fund -Uncertainties Contingencies until allocated for a specific purpose by the Board, by a four-fifths vote.
+Therefore, in order to calculate unassigned fund balance, total fund balance less nonspendable, restricted, committed, or assigned equal unassigned fund balances.
+This amount is available for any purpose and will be placed in either the General Purpose Reserve, General Fund Mandatory Contingencies or the General Fund Uncertainties Contingencies until allocated for a specific purpose by the Board, by a four-fifths vote.

 In the Government-wide Financial Statements, net position are classified in the following categories: Net Investment in Capital Assets consists of capital assets net of accumulated depreciation and reduced by outstanding debt that attributed to the acquisition, construction, or improvement of the assets.
-Restricted Net position is restricted by external creditors, grantors, contributors, laws or regulations of other governments.
-Unrestricted Net position is all net position that does not meet the definition of "net investment in capital assets" or "restricted net position."
+Restricted net position is restricted by external creditors, grantors, contributors, laws or regulations of other governments.
+Unrestricted net position is all net position that does not meet the definition of "net investment in capital assets" or "restricted net position."